bsu-cs-jb/cs-411-docs/project-01/specification-p2.md

   simulate the allotted time for each section on the MCAT including breaks so that I can simulate the action test-taking experience while taking a practice exam.
+- As a student if I get interrupted while studying I want to be able to pause my timers and have them retain the remaining time so that I can resume studying later.
 - As a graphic design freelancer I want to create timers for myself to limit the amount of time I spend on each part of a client's project so that I complete all of my clients' projects by their due dates.